 And as we come to a close there is still one major question, what is the difference between CBD and THC?
 As talked about above CBD is an oil extracted primarily from hemp, and in recent years has been found in various edibles and topicals like tinctures, gummies and lotions.
 THC is also from a cannabis plant; however, it is the psychoactive compound in marijuana that gives you the “high” sensation.
 Primarily smoked, it is also found in edible forms.

 From a chemical standpoint they mirror each other perfectly, both containing 21 carbon atoms, 30 hydrogen, and 2 oxygen.
-They are both chemically similar to receptors in your body called cannabinoid receptors which effect the release of neurotransmitters in your brain which in turn effect how the transmitters relay messages to your body like pain and sleep.
+They are both chemically similar to receptors in your body called cannabinoid receptors which effect the release of neurotransmitters in your brain which in turn effect how the transmitters relay messages to your body.

 Now here come the differences, while both chemical compounds are identical THC binds itself to the receptors in your body which is what gives you the “high” sensation whereas CBD binds very weakly, if it binds at all.
 It can even interfere with the binding of THC dampening the psychoactive effect.

 The legality of both can be kind of tricky since the law for hemp and marijuana is constantly evolving.
 In states that have legalized recreational marijuana, CBD should be readily available to buy, but since CBD doesn’t need to be made from marijuana, CBD could be purchased in states that legally grow hemp.
 With the complexity of the laws revolving around hemp and marijuana your best bet is the gather information about your state and go from there.

 And the last differences revolve around their potential benefits.
 Both have been known to possibly help things like overall health and wellness and mental clarity, CBD could be used to help gain a more restful night, while THC could be used to help promote someone’s appetite.